 So what is DigitalOcean?
-DigitalOcean is a cloud hosting provider built on simplicity and community.
-Both of which, are the reasons I decided to go with them.
-I have changed hosting providers several times over the years, mostly due to extremely poor (or nonexistent) customer service and unreliable servers/support technicians.
+DigitalOcean is a cloud hosting provider built on simplicity and community (similar to AWS, Azure, and GCP).
+Both of which, are the reasons I decided to go with them as opposed to the bigger players.
+I have changed hosting providers several times over the years, mostly due to extremely poor customer service and unreliable servers/support teams.

-So, my sites on GoDaddy started to suffer from performance issues about 6 months after I moved to them.
-I’m assuming it was just GoDaddy overloading the shared server I was on, but my sites were all starting to take 5-10 seconds to load compared to 1-2 when I first moved to them.
+My sites on GoDaddy started to suffer from performance issues around 6 months after moving my websites.
+I’m assuming it was just due to overloading the shared servers I was on with other users, but my sites all starting to take 5-10 seconds to load compared to 1-2 seconds, when I first moved to them.
 Perhaps I was placed on a brand new server at the time of my move.
-Then my sites started to time out and go offline due to the load on the server and the restrictions on resources.
-I think it may simply be their business model.
-To intentionally slow down their customers sites by restricting CPU and memory access to encourage you to upgrade.
-So I started looking at testing out Amazon Cloud Service (AWS).
+Then my sites started taking longer to load and would occasionally go offline due to the load on the server and the restrictions on resources.
+I initially started looking at using Amazon Cloud Service (AWS).

-AWS was good, they offer the first year free, which is why I tried them out.
-I found it surprisingly easy to get things setup with a LAMP stack and turn everything up.
-I did find AWS a bit cluttered with so much stuff, and complicated where it didn’t need to be.
+AWS was great, they offer the first year free, which is why I tried them out.
+I found it surprisingly easy to get things set up with a LAMP stack and turn everything up.
+I did find AWS a bit cluttered with so many features, and overly complicated, where it did not need to be.
+However, this was mostly due to having so many features available to use.
+I just didn’t need them for my purposes.

-Now, I get it, not everyone is a server admin, and we all like our cpanel, etc. But during this journey, I came across a free opensource web control panel (actually I came across quite a few).
-I tested out 3-4 of these free opensource control panels, with the top choices being Sentora, Vesta, Zpanel, and ISPConfig.
+Now, I get it, not everyone is a server admin, and we all like our Cpanel, etc. But during this journey, I came across a free opensource web control panel (actually I came across quite a few).
+I tested out 3-4 of these free open source control panels, with the top choices being Sentora, Vesta, Zpanel, and ISPConfig.
 My favorite ended by being Sentora and Vesta.
 Vesta was great and very simple, but I decided to go with Sentora.
-Basically you can fire up a Linux server on DigitalOcean, run 2-3 commands and Sentora will install itself and the LAMP stack and you have yourself a fully functioning web server with a control panel system like Cpanel.
+You can fire up a Linux server on DigitalOcean, run 2-3 commands and Sentora will install itself and the LAMP stack and you have yourself a fully functioning web server with a control panel system like Cpanel.
 All in 10 minutes!

 So why did I go with DigitalOcean after I already had my sites up and running on AWS.
-Well the answer is easy, their competitive pricing, their ease of use and setup, their free DNS service, and THEIR TUTORIALS!!
+Well, the answer is easy, their competitive pricing, their ease of use and setup, their free DNS service, and THEIR TUTORIALS / USER COMMUNITY!

 So if you are tired of shared hosting, give DigitalOcean a try.
 You pay per minute for the service, so 1GB 1CPU plan which is 10$ for the month, that’s based on you using ~350 hours of server time.
-So you can easily sign up for an account and play around with a droplet for a day or two and it will only cost you less than a cup of coffee.
-Give it a try and you may just see how awesome life can be ditching shared hosting.
-Be sure to check out “Sentora” as well…they have an easy to follow install procedure to get you up and running.
+So you can easily sign up for an account and play around with a droplet for a day or two and it will only cost you less than the price of a cup of coffee.
+Give it a try, it beats shared hosting for sure!
+Be sure to check out the Sentora control panel as well…they have an easy to follow install procedure to get you up and running.